 Rick Taylor studied religion and psychology at Bucknell University in Pennsylvania.
 His journey has been partly that of trying to integrate the two in his life.
 Traditional religion and orthodox psychology both left him cold.
 In Jungian psychology, however, he found a language that resonated with his soul.
 Rick and his wife, Janet, recently relocated to Estes Park from the Houston area where, since 1997, he attended regular classes under Jungian teacher, James Hollis.
 He was an active participant in many programs sponsored by the C.G.
 Jung Education Center in Houston, served as a member of their curriculum committee, and helped start a new community of folks interested in Jung’s ideas in his hometown.

-Mary is the Administrative Manager for Boulder Friends of Jung.
-She has a B.S. from Illinois State University and owns her own bookkeeping business.
+Mary has a B.S. from Illinois State University and owns her own bookkeeping business.
 Mary is experienced in psychic healing and intuition and enjoys learning about Jungian psychology.

 Boulder Friends of Jung